IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 Virtualization is a feature of the `igGrid` that boosts performance when displaying large data sets containing thousands of records.
 It improves both rendering time and scrolling as well as memory footprint.
 It works by reducing the number of the DOM objects in-memory and reusing them while user scrolls and operates with the data.

 Virtualization is a local feature and requires all the data to be fetched on the client initially.
 This can affect network traffic so it's recommended that you consider enabling web server's Gzip compression for the page that contains `igGrid` with Virtualization enabled.
+If you prefer not to load the entire data set to the client at once, you can still combine Virtualization with Paging, and set your grid to have a large page size.

+Scrolling performance is affected by the grid `height` (and the number of the columns).
+Larger grid `height` means more visible records and more time to re-render them with new data.
+Re-rendering of the cells is blocking the browser UI and may result in scrolling performance degradation.
+It's recommended that you experiment with the grid `height` setting and try to find the balance that best suits your application.

 Due to its nature Virtualization feature cannot and doesn't aim to achieve functional parity with the default non-virtualized grid.
 For example all APIs that accept or return DOM objects do not work the same way as with non-virtualized grid.
 This is because there are DOM objects only for the visible cells.